PhillipsSong3/Real-Time_Intelligent_Car/README.md

 The advancement of society and technology has made the world pay more attention to environmental issues, and the trend of electric motors to replace traditional mechanical engines has become more and more clear.
 Meanwhile, the automation of driving has also become an important part of this technological revolution.
 This includes the large-scale industrial platforms of automobile companies but also the needs of individuals for motor vehicles to complete small daily life tasks.
 Under this demand, we have developed a motor-driven trolley on a semi-mature hardware platform using C++ language and I2C is used as the communication protocol which can be remotely controlled and can be equipped with various expansion devices.
 The application field can be production activities such as site management.

 Our team‘s project is to design an Intelligent car that can be controlled movement in real time.
-In the aspect of installation we chose Freenove 4 wd Car.
-We can save time to buy directly to the corresponding accessories, installation teaching video is shown below: https://www.youtube.com/watch?v=G3Q8xNatXgM
+In the aspect of installation we chose Freenove 4wd Car.
+We can save time to buy the corresponding accessories directly, installation teaching video is shown below: https://www.youtube.com/watch?v=G3Q8xNatXgM

 This code is mainly divided into two parts: one is the code for raspberry PI to control the car's movement; the other is the code for raspberry PI to be remotely controlled by electronic devices.